PivotalFuture/CameraTraps/api/batch_processing/integration/README.md

 ## MegaDetector batch processing workflow integration

 This folder contains information about ways to use MegaDetector output files in various workflows.
-Specifically:
+Specifically...

-* [Timelapse2](http://saul.cpsc.ucalgary.ca/timelapse/) can read the results produced by the [MegaDetector batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing) and/or [run_tf_detector_batch.py](https://github.com/microsoft/CameraTraps/blob/master/detection/run_tf_detector_batch.py), as well as the species classification results produced by our [classification pipeline](https://github.com/microsoft/CameraTraps/tree/master/classification).
-For information about how to use this feature, see [timelapse.md](timelapse.md), but mostly see the section in the Timelapse manual called "Automatic Image Recognition".
-If you're a Timelapse user, you may also want to check out our [guide to configuring Azure virtual machines](remote_desktop.md) to run Timelapse in the cloud, which can make it easier to split annotation workloads across your team.
+### Timelapse2

 [Timelapse2](http://saul.cpsc.ucalgary.ca/timelapse/) can read the results produced by the [MegaDetector batch processing API](https://github.com/ecologize/CameraTraps/tree/master/api/batch_processing) and/or [run_tf_detector_batch.py](https://github.com/ecologize/CameraTraps/blob/master/detection/run_tf_detector_batch.py), as well as the species classification results produced by our [classification pipeline](https://github.com/ecologize/CameraTraps/tree/master/classification).
 For information about how to use this feature, see [timelapse.md](timelapse.md), but mostly see the section in the Timelapse manual called "Automatic Image Recognition".
 If you're a Timelapse user, you may also want to check out our [guide to configuring Azure virtual machines](remote_desktop.md) to run Timelapse in the cloud, which can make it easier to split annotation workloads across your team.